Done-Brand/MyATM/README.md

 ## About The Project

-Using C# I wrote a console application that simulated an Automated Teller Machine.
+This is a console application, written in C#, that simulates an Automated Teller Machine.

 Features:
 * A login screen that requires the user to enter their account number and PIN.